danlarss/transport/README.md

 # transport

-Transport is a simple helper library for communicating with elastic.
+Transport is a simple helper library for communicating with elastic search.

 ## Functions